Frequently Asked Questions

 11. Are there accommodations provided for volunteers?

 DVI provides all volunteers and their family with cost- free apartments located in Jerusalem.
 All apartments are available from Friday around 12 noon to the following Friday until 9 A.M.
 Linens and towels are provided in the apartment, and there are basic kitchen supplies in the functional kitchen.
-Not every apartment has wireless internet, but there is a grocery store of some kind close to each apartment.
+Every apartment has wireless internet, and there is a grocery store of some kind close to each apartment.

 12. Can we bring guests to stay in the apartment too?